-- 1) Pre-employment: Every offer of full or part time, including seasonal employment extended by the County to any person shall be conditioned on a negative drug test result.
-Any conditional offer of employment made shall be revoked upon a verified positive test result, and the applicant will not be considered for employment for a period of one year.
-Pre-Employment drug and alcohol testing will be coordinated and monitored by the Portage County Human Resources Department. - 2) Reasonable Suspicion Testing: Where there is reasonable suspicion to believe that an employee, when reporting for duty or on the job, is under the influence of, or his/her job performance is impaired by, alcohol or other drugs, the employee may be required to submit a urine or breath specimen for testing for the presence of drugs or alcohol.
+1) Pre-employment: Every offer of full or part time, including seasonal employment, extended by the County to any person shall be conditioned on a negative drug test result.
+Any conditional offer of employment made shall be revoked upon a verified positive test result, a positive dilute test result or two negative dilute test results, and the applicant will not be considered for employment for a period of one year.
+If an applicant's initial test result is negative dilute, he/she shall be offered one additional opportunity to be retested within 24 hours of receipt of the result.
+Pre-Employment drug and alcohol testing will be coordinated and monitored by the Portage County Human Resources Department.

+- 2) Reasonable Suspicion Testing: Where there is reasonable suspicion to believe that an employee, when reporting for duty or on the job, is under the influence of, or his/her job performance is impaired by, alcohol or other drugs, the employee may be required to submit a urine or breath specimen for testing for the presence of drugs or alcohol.
 Such reasonable suspicion must be based upon objective facts or specific circumstances found to exist that present a reasonable basis to believe that an employee is under the influence of, or is using or abusing, alcohol and/or other drugs.
-Examples of reasonable suspicion may include, but need not be limited to:

-- a.
-Observable phenomena, such as direct observation of use, possession, or distribution of alcohol or a controlled substance, or of the physical symptoms of being under the influence of alcohol or a controlled substance, such as but not limited to slurred speech, dilated pupils, odor of alcohol or a controlled substance, changes in affect, or dynamic mood swings; - A pattern of abnormal conduct, erratic or aberrant behavior, or deteriorating work performance such as frequent absenteeism, excessive tardiness, or recurrent accidents, that appears to be related to the use of alcohol or a controlled substance, and does not appear to be attributable to other factors; - c.
-A report of drug use provided by reliable and credible sources and which has been independently corroborated; - d.
-Repeated or flagrant violations of the County's safety or work rules that are determined by the employee's supervisor to pose a substantial risk of physical injury or property damage and that appear to be related to the use of alcohol or a controlled substance and that do not appear attributable to other factors; - e.
-Evidence that an individual has tampered with a drug test during his/her employment with the County; - f.
-Evidence that an employee is involved in the use, possession, sale, solicitation, or transfer of alcohol and/or other drugs while working, or while on the County's premises or operating a County vehicle, machinery, or equipment.
+Examples of reasonable suspicion may include, but need not be limited to: - a.
+Observable phenomena, such as direct observation of use, possession, or distribution of alcohol or a controlled substance, or of the physical symptoms of being under the influence of alcohol or a controlled substance, such as but not limited to slurred speech, dilated pupils, odor of alcohol or a controlled substance, changes in affect, or dynamic mood swings. - b.
+A pattern of abnormal conduct, erratic or aberrant behavior, or deteriorating work performance such as frequent absenteeism, excessive tardiness, or recurrent accidents, that appears to be related to the use of alcohol or a controlled substance and does not appear to be attributable to other factors. - c.
+A report of drug use provided by reliable and credible sources, and which has been independently corroborated. - d.
+Repeated or flagrant violations of the County's safety or work rules that are determined by the employee's supervisor to pose a substantial risk of physical injury or property damage and that appear to be related to the use of alcohol or a controlled substance and that do not appear attributable to other factors. - e.
+Evidence that an individual has tampered with a drug test during his/her employment with the County. - f.
+Evidence that an employee is involved in the use, possession, sale, solicitation, or transfer of alcohol and/or other drugs while working, or while on the County's premises or operating a county vehicle, machinery, or equipment.